aschrecengost/EukCHARMer/README.md

 ### 2. Configuring `config.yaml`

 `config.yaml` is where you describe your input datasets and every tunable parameter.
-The `projects` / `project_settings` fields are already covered above under ["I have my SRA accession IDs, now what?"](#i-have-my-sra-accession-ids-now-what).
-Beyond that section, a few more settings you'll want to know about that aren't described there yet:
+Under the "Projects" heading, list the names of the datasets you will be using.
+Then, fill in all the details for each project:

+- `SRAid`: BioProject accession ID
+- `primerF`: Forward primer sequence used to amplify DNA, 5' --> 3'
+- `primerR`: Reverse primer sequence used to amplify DNA, 5' --> 3'
+- `max_diffs_merge`:
+- `minovlen_merge`:
+- `p_trim_length`:

+Then there is a shared settings section, which is where you will detail the locations of your output folders and input reference files.
 - **`taxonomy_fasta`, `trained_ref_database`, `REFFASTA`** - paths to the PR2 reference FASTA/classifier described in the Folder set-up footnotes.
 - **`EUK_TREE`, `MSA_FASTA_EUK`, `MSA_PHYLIP_EUK`, `CLADES_EUKS`** and the equivalent `CIL_*`, `APM_*`, `PLAGIO_*`, `SCUTI_*` blocks - the tree/alignment/taxonomy files for each phylogenetic placement tier (see "How do I find or generate appropriate reference trees for phylogenetic placement?" below for how to build your own set for a different TOI).
 - **`epa_filter_acc_lwr`, `epa_filter_max`** - EPA-NG's placement-filtering thresholds (minimum accumulated likelihood weight ratio to keep a placement, and the max number of placements retained per query sequence).